 When the ECG normalizes, the subsequent efforts should point toward removing potassium from the body.
 Some potassium adsorption can be accomplished by administering sodium polystyrene sulfonate orally or as an enema.
 Hemodialysis or peritoneal dialysis will reduce plasma potassium concentrations and can be necessary for patients with renal insufficiency.

 Enhancing Healthcare Team Outcomes

-Managing potassium overdose requires an interprofessional team of healthcare professionals, including a nurse, laboratory technologists, pharmacists, and several physicians in different specialties.
+Managing potassium overdose requires an interprofessional team of healthcare professionals, including nurses, laboratory technologists, pharmacists, and physicians in different specialties.
 Without prompt and proper management, the morbidity and mortality from potassium overdose are high.
 Cardiovascular mortality from hyperkalemia especially increases in patients with chronic kidney disease and those on dialysis.
 [Level 1] As soon as it is apparent that hyperkalemia may have ensued as a result of potassium administration, the patient requires ICU admission for monitoring and treatment.
 The ICU clinician provides care coordination, including the following: